A good video is just part of an overall marketing strategy. It needs to be part of a plan to engage, convert and retain an audience.

 1. Know your purpose

-Too often I see organisations talking about making a video without clearly understanding why they are doing that.
+Too often I see organizations talking about making a video without clearly understanding why they are doing that.
 Being clear on what you are trying to achieve drives the entire production process.

 2. Don’t sell, be helpful